No Time For Rest – Emperor Akihito’s Busy Schedule

 But however important and beneficial the emperor’s activities may be for his country, it becomes very clear that since Makoto Watanabe – who served as Emperor Akihito’s grand chamberlain for more than 10 years until 2007 – said last year, “There are few days a year that the emperor can call his own and completely take off.”, things have not much changed.
 People who know the emperor’s character well will probably not be surprised.
 Watanabe himself admitted: “We suggested so many times that his duties should be lessened, but he would not agree to it.”
 And Crown Prince Naruhito said on his birthday news conference last February: “I continue to pray from the depths of my heart that His Majesty will take good care of himself… I believe it is important to pay heed to Their Majesties’ health and age in considering their official duties and to avoid excessive burdens on them.”
 But, knowing his father, he added: “At the same time, those who support His Majesty, including myself, need to give sufficient consideration, respecting the feelings of His Majesty, who sincerely cherishes the duties of Emperor.”Filed under Japanese Royals

-Tagged Emperor Akihito, Health, Imperial Household Agency.
+Tagged Emperor Akihito of Japan, Health, Imperial Household Agency.